Garrigus/tutorial-GitHub/getting-started-with-github-desktop.md

 We commit this change on the website and subsequently make a change to the document on our local machine.

 ![A local change to our document](images/getting-started-with-github-desktop-14.png)

-If we now commit our local changes and try and sync our changes we get a message warning us about sync conflicts
+If we now commit our local changes and try and sync our changes we get a message warning us about sync conflicts.

 ![GitHub desktop warning of sync conflicts](images/getting-started-with-github-desktop-15.png)